 This course introduces the concept of biodiversity - what it is and how we measure it.
-Biodiversity will be explored through two case studies: (i) the plant kingdom; (ii) the animal kingdom.
-Both kingdoms will be considered in terms of their characteristics, classification, evolutionary history, biodiversity and biogeography.
+Biodiversity will be explored through examining the range and distribution of life on Earth.
+The plants and animals will be covered in detail, with an introduction to the vast diversity of fungi and prokaryotes.

 Aims and Objectives